 Travel to Memento Park and see the Soviet Communist statues which have been erected to remind people what it was previously like to live in communist Hungary.
-The collection of propaganda posters give you a stark and interesting insight into the city as you walk around the statues that were removed from around the city once the regime had fallen.
+The collection of propaganda posters gives you a stark and interesting insight into the city as you walk around the statues that were removed from the city once the regime had fallen.

 Similarly, a visit to the Shoes on the Danube will give you a sobering but worthwhile trip.
 Here, iron shoes have been left on the shoreline to honour Jews who were ordered to take off their shoes on the shoreline before being shot.

 For something a little less heavy, you could visit the Basilica of St Stephen.
 After visiting the vast gothic building you should definitely try some of the local restaurants nearby.
 A visit to Hungary wouldn’t be complete without trying some of the local paprika!
 Rezkakas Bistro serves particularly fine traditional food including goulash and local musicians play whilst you eat.

 If you have to give something a miss on your trip to Budapest then you can afford to leave a visit to the Central Market Hall.
 Whilst widely advertised as a great way to spend an afternoon, the produce is actually fairly overpriced and despite being in a large indoor market the wares being sold aren’t particularly unique.